gah-mewbittik/Web-APIS-Questionnaire/README.md

 # Web APIs Questionnaire

-## Building a Web API questionnaire
+## Building a Web API Questionnaire

 The purpose of this project is to created a a interactive quiz.
 Developing this project demonstrates our programming skills.
 This project was developed with javascript.
 It was important that the Web API Questionnaire worked.
 I learnt that some "trail and error" was necessary.

-The following is an image of the password generator.
+The following is an image of the Web API Questionnaire.
 ![Alt text](./assets/images/Web-APIS-Questionnaire.png)